Generic Name: aspirin and omeprazole (AS pir in and oh MEP ra zole)

 Taking regular aspirin together with omeprazole (Prilosec) will not work the same way as taking combination aspirin and omeprazole.
 Do not substitute Yosprala with over-the-counter products.

 Avoid drinking alcohol.
 Alcohol may increase your risk of stomach bleeding.

 Ask a doctor or pharmacist before using any cold, allergy, or pain medicine.
 Many combination medicines contain aspirin.
 Also avoid taking over-the-counter Prilosec without your doctor's approval.
 Taking certain products together can cause you to get too much of the medicines.

 Yosprala side effects

-These are not all the possible side effects.
+This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.